-(2) Borrowings bear interest at floating rates equal to, at our option, either (i) LIBOR plus an applicable margin or (ii) an Adjusted Base Rate plus an applicable margin.
-We entered into interest rate swaps to effectively fix the interest rate for the full five-year term at 2.55% per annum, based on our current leverage ratio.
+(2) Borrowings under our term loan facilities bear interest at floating rates equal to, at our option, either (i) LIBOR plus an applicable margin or (ii) a Base Rate plus an applicable margin.
+We entered into interest rate swaps to effectively fix the interest rate for the First Term Loan, Second Term Loan and Third Term Loan.
+At June 30, 2015 and December 31, 2014, the Company had interest rate swaps on the full amounts outstanding.